 The weather is getting hotter.
 The water is getting hotter.
 Ironically, the fishing is getting hotter too.

 Redfish are always present in this part of Tampa Bay.
+They are just not what they used to be.
 The action has been steady even though the numbers have been down from the past three years at this same time.
 The rootbeer 12 Fathom Mullet remains a perfect choice for this part of the Bay.
 Make long casts and keep the lure down by the bottom.
 Move around to find the fish and do everything as quietly as possible.
 These fish are the most sensitive to noise and movement and the stealth angler has the advantage.
 The same areas that have good numbers of mullet are also good locations to search for redfish.

 Trout action has pretty much shut down in most of this area.
 I would say that trout are a better option “on the outside” rather that way up in the Bay, probably until the first few cold fronts in the Fall.